rust-lang/reference/src/procedural-macros.md

 }
 ```

-And then we use it a binary crate to print "42" to standard output.
+And then we use it in a binary crate to print "42" to standard output.

 <!-- ignore: requires external crates -->
 ```rust,ignore